 5.1 Meetings of Study Group Chairmen and Vice-Chairmen

-When the need arises, the Director will call a meeting of the Chairmen and Vice-Chairmen.
-The purpose of the meeting is to ensure the most effective coordination of the work of the Study Groups.
+The Director shall periodically call a meeting of the Chairmen and Vice-Chairmen of Study Groups and may invite Chairmen and Vice-Chairmen of Working Parties, Task Groups and other subgroups to attend this meeting.
+The purpose of the meeting is to ensure the most effective conduct and coordination of the work of the Study Groups, in particular to avoid duplication of work between several Study Groups.
 The Director shall serve as Chairman of this meeting.
-The meeting shall also consider the status of work in the Study Groups regarding agendas for the next two WRCs and make recommendations accordingly.
 If appropriate, such meetings could be by electronic means, such as telephone or video conferences or using the Internet.

-However, a one-day face-to-face meeting every two years shall be organized preceding a RAG meeting.5.2 Liaison Rapporteurs
+Reason: to ensure that Chairmen and Vice-Chairmen, together with the Director, can identify and solve difficulties arising from the work of the various ITU-R groups.

+5.2 Liaison Rapporteurs

 Coordination between Study Groups may be ensured by the appointment of Study Group Liaison Rapporteurs to participate in the work of the other Study Groups or with Study Groups of the other two Sectors.